I had an end of year review at work yesterday which prompted me to think back about my professional journey.

 10 years ago

 I wasn’t in a good place.
 I had worked hard to build up my classes where I was teaching French to various groups.
 I was self-employed but slowly stopping classes one after another because I could not cope anymore.
 I didn’t have my diagnosis for ME/CFS yet and had no idea what was going on with me.
-My life was shrinking and I didn’t think I’d be able to work again in the future.
+My life was shrinking and I didn’t know if I’d be able to work again in the future.
 Only maybe from time to time and from home, on my own terms.
 Which is what prompted me to try to study computing, online with the Open University.
 Looking back, it was a really good idea.

 5 years ago